Youth Delegate Program

 The Youth Delegate Planning Committee is already working hard to put together a great conference for youth delegates at the 2017 Congressional City Conference.
 If you would like to be a part of the planning committee, please contact Laura Furr, Program Manager for Justice Reform and Youth Engagement, at email@example.com.

-Youth delegate activities will begin on Sunday, March 12 in the afternoon and conclude by noon on Tuesday, March 14, leaving time for an optional visit to Capitol Hill to meet with legislators.
+Youth delegate activities will begin on Sunday, March 12 in the afternoon and conclude in the early afternoon on Tuesday, March 14, leaving time for an optional visit to Capitol Hill to meet with legislators.

 The Conference will provide: